al1brn/geonodes/docs/getting_started.md

    icosphere = gn.Mesh.IcoSphere()
 ```

-This create the default icosphre.
+This create the default icosphere.
 We may want some customization.
 Looking at the node reference [Ico Sphere Node](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/mesh_primitives/icosphere.html),
 we see that there are two parameters: **Radius** and **Subdivisions**.
 They are implemented as parameters of the constructors.
 As explained in the [naming conventions](naming.md), **geonodes** uses snake_case version of the nodes sockets and nodes parameters names: